-Important Cultural PropertyObjects from the Samita Takarazuka Tumulus, Nara prefecture
+Important Cultural PropertyObjects from the Samita Takarazuka Tumulus, Nara Prefecture

 Save Image